Arie Kaplan: Career

 In Masters, Kaplan profiles the lives and careers of a diverse range of icons of the comic book genre, including Stan Lee (Spider-Man); Neil Gaiman (The Sandman); Marjane Satrapi (Persepolis, Art Spiegelman (Maus); Dwayne McDuffie (Static Shock); and Will Eisner (The Spirit).
 At an event at MoCCA celebrating the release of the book Kaplan was asked what the comic artists he interviewed—such as Eisner, Spiegelman, and Gaiman—have in common.
-He said that they were "elevating the art" and showing comics to be "art with a capital A." On the panel to discuss Kaplan's work was Jerry Robinson, legendary creator of The Joker, Robert Sikoryak, who does comic adaptations of literature, and Danny Fingeroth, former Spider-Man editor at Marvel Comics and author of "Superman on the Couch: What Superheroes Really Tell Us About Ourselves and Our Society."
+He said that they were "elevating the art" and showing comics to be "art with a capital A." On the panel to discuss Kaplan's work was Jerry Robinson, creator of the Joker; Robert Sikoryak, who does comic adaptations of literature; and Danny Fingeroth, former Spider-Man editor at Marvel Comics and author of "Superman on the Couch: What Superheroes Really Tell Us About Ourselves and Our Society."

 Kaplan's book, From Krakow to Krypton: The history of Jews in Comics, came out in Sept 2008 from JPS, with a foreword by American Splendor creator Harvey Pekar and quickly became a National Jewish Book Award finalist that same year.
 In 2009 it won the Booklist Editors' Choice: Books for Youth, the Sophie Brody Honor Book and was a finalist in the National "Best Books 2009" Award competition.
 His newest release, "American Pop: Hit Makers, Superstars, and Dance Revolutionaries" was published by Lerner Publishing Group's Twenty-First Century Books imprint in November 2012.

-In addition to the above work, Kaplan has also had his hands in the creation of various video games such as Episode 2: Home to Roost of "Law & Order: Legacies" by Telltale Games.
-This episode is now available for PC and Mac, including the iPad, iPhone and iPod touch.
-He wrote the storyline and dialogue for all five episodes of "House M.D." for Legacy Interactive, which can now be purchased for PC and Nintendo DSiWare platforms.
-Together with Legacy Interactive, Kaplan is currently working on the storyline and dialogue for the upcoming game "Disaster Hero", an educational children's game.
+In addition to the above work, Kaplan has also had his hands in the creation of various video games such as Episode 2: Home to Roost of Law & Order: Legacies by Telltale Games.
+He wrote the storyline and dialogue for all five episodes of House M.D. for Legacy Interactive.
+Together with Legacy Interactive, Kaplan is currently working on the storyline and dialogue for the upcoming game Disaster Hero, an educational children's game.